Take That's Gary Barlow to perform at Yorkshire gig for Help For Heroes

 She has recorded some of her favourite pop songs, including Anyone Who Had A Heart and Living Years, plus a new track written with Eliot called Hidden Wounds.

-* Tickets for the Hidden Wounds event, including three course meal, on Saturday, November 12, 2016, 7pm to late, are £100, with VIP tickets £200.
+* Tickets for the Hidden Wounds event, including three course meal, on Saturday, November 12, 2016, 7pm to late, are £100.
 To buy tickets and for full details visit hiddenwoundsconcert.com